Apt-Intel/creds-api-backend/Docs/API Endpoints Implementation.md

 ### 1. API Versioning

 Our API uses versioning to ensure backward compatibility as we evolve the API.
 The current version is v1, which is reflected in the URL structure: `/api/v1/`.
+We have also introduced internal endpoints under `/api/json/internal/` for internal use.

 ### 2. API Endpoints and Routes Implementation